ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 #.
 Run the application:

    Now try running the application again and notice how our robot's motion plan has changed.
 Don't forget to build and source your workspace!

+   Note that it still might fail frequently since there is nothing to generate good freespace or tranistion motion seeds.

 Implement the OMPL Planner Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^